vkalladath/collectd-haproxy/README.md

 Install
 -------
-1. Copy this repository to /usr/share/collectd/collectd-haproxy
+1. Copy this repository to `/usr/share/collectd/collectd-haproxy`
-2. Create a collectd configuration for the plugin file in If you installed collectd using the signalfx installer, you should place your the haproxy configuration file in the /etc/collectd/managed_config directory.
-See the Example configuration below.
+2. Create a collectd configuration for the plugin file in If you installed collectd using the signalfx installer, you should place your the haproxy configuration file in the `/etc/collectd/managed_config/` directory.
+See the example configuration below.
 3. `SELINUX ONLY` Create a SELinux policy package using the supplied type enforcement file.
 Enter the commands below to create and install the policy package.
 ```bash
 $ cd /usr/share/collectd/collectd-haproxy/selinux